-Stella is actually a popular name for vehicles across the United States.
-Stella also happens to be a popular name for cats across the United States as well.
+Stella is a popular name for vehicles across the United States.
+Many cats are also named Stella.
 In the venn diagram of life, I think this counts as a win.

 Your RV can transform into your carriage and whisk you away to having a ball this weekend.
 Just like it did for good old Cindy back in 1627.

 I’ve met boys named Ginger, and I’ve met girls named Ginger, and I’ve met cars named Ginger, and I’ve met parrots named Ginger.
 An all purpose name for an all purpose vehicle.
 Perfect.

 My camper has always been my Hero.
 Always there for me to rescue me from the worries of the world.

 Your camper can take you up into some pretty chilly temperatures, and you’ll stay quite toasty, I guarantee it.
 Your Yeti does its job well.

 Sometimes you pick the destinations, and sometimes your camper breaks down in Glenwood Springs, Colorado and you end up spending your vacation there instead.

 Sometimes you’re in charge, and sometimes the real Pilot is the RV.

 People have a habit of getting attached to their RV.
 A little too attached.
 Affectionate nicknames start slipping out, and before you know it, your RV is forever called Pookie.